williamgilpin/howto/README.md

 ---
  -->

-My notes and guides for various things.
+My personal notes and guides for various things.

 by [William Gilpin](http://www.wgilpin.com/)